jere1882/dl-blog/content/blog/a-review-of-semantic-segmentation-architectures.md

 * The newly added decoder refines the segmentation output by upsampling and concatenation with corresponding low-level features from earlier layers of the encoder (like the skip connections of the U-Net)

 ![[Pasted image 20240720051926.png]]

+## Vision Transformers

+The Vision Transformer architecture (ViT) was introduced in the paper "[An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)" in 2020.
+I dive deep into this architecture (and its successors for image inputs) into this post.

+(...)